Fireplace screens: safety and potentially very decorative

 Size and height of the fireplace fire

 On average, fires are burned at a height of 10 cm (4") above the hearth floor.
-If dry wood is burned and the fire is of average height, then a height of 50 cm (19.7") is sufficient for a fire screen.
-If your fire is located higher above the hearth floor, then the minimum height of the fireplace screen has to be adjusted accordingly.
+If dry wood is burned and the fire is of average height, then a height of 50 cm (19.7") is sufficient for fireplace screens.
+If your fire is located higher above the hearth floor, then the minimum height of the fireplace mesh screen has to be adjusted accordingly.
 The same applies if you make very large fires, so that the fire height ends up being higher.

 Size and height of the open hearth

-The breadth of an open-hearth screen with a single panel should be at least 5 cm (2") larger than the breadth of the front of the fireplace.
+The width of free standing fireplace screens with a single panel should be at least 5 cm (2") larger than the breadth of the front of the fireplace.
 How much greater than 5 cm (2") is a matter of taste.

 With a fireplace that has a tapered hearth floor, this effect will be even stronger than with fireplaces with a rectangular hearth floor.